Haxxnet/Compose-Examples/README.md

 - [Duplicati](examples/duplicati) - Duplicati is a backup client that securely stores encrypted, incremental, compressed remote backups of local files on cloud storage services and remote file servers.
 - [Duplicacy](examples/duplicacy) - A lock-free deduplication cloud backup tool.
 - [Syncthing](examples/syncthing) - Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers.
-- [Archivebox](examples/archivebox) - ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view websites offline.

 ### Wiki & Knowledge Base
 - [Bookstack](examples/bookstack) - BookStack is a free and open-source wiki software aimed for a simple, self-hosted, and easy-to-use platform.